Residential Customer FAQs

 Q. My water was turned off because of bill nonpayment.
 How do I get my water turned on?

 A. When your HRSD or HRUBS account is past due, your water service may be turned off.
 To have water service restored, your bill must be paid in full, including any delinquent service charges.
-To expedite service, payment should be made in person.
+Payments can be made on line at hsrd.com or in person.
 Please check Payment Locations for more information.

 Q. Does HRSD adjust my wastewater treatment charge for pool filling?